There's Always Vanilla

 There's Always Vanilla (also known as The Affair) is a 1971 romantic comedy film directed by George A. Romero and starring Raymond Laine, Judith Ridley, Roger McGovern, and Johanna Lawrence.
 It was Romero's second motion picture and his only romantic comedy.

 It is one of the few Romero films that does not deal with a zombie apocalypse or supernatural horror themes.
 It was released on DVD from Something Weird Video and in the Anchor Bay Entertainment DVD release of Season of the Witch.

-Romero himself has stated that he considers this film to be his worst, and has referred to this film as "a total mess".
-Like many of Romero's earlier films, he cites the reason as undercapitalization.
+Romero described There's Always Vanilla as "a total mess" and considered it to be his worst film, citing its undercapitalization as a factor.